TEXAS, WHERE THE MOCKINapostrophe1212 BIRD IS SINGINapostrophe1212

 In the willow by the stream,

-Anapostrophe1212 the echo from the hillside oapostrophe1212er the way;
+An' the echo from the hillside o'er the way;

 Like a happy summer dream;